-Questions Employees Should Ask When Joining a New Organization
+Questions to Ask When Starting a New Job

 - When and how will the organization review your performance?

 - What process does your organization follow for performance reviews?

 - What does success look like in your new role and your department?